 Advising is vital to student success.
 Jack H. Brown College of Business and Public Administration students are encouraged to regularly seek advising.
-Resources for advising include Faculty, Department Chairs, as well as the Student Success Center (SSC).
+Resources for advising include Faculty, Department Chairs, or undergraduate Academic Advisors.

 Selecting a Concentration